October Health – 2025 Report

 Impact on the people of United States

-- Increased risk of cardiovascular issues like heart disease and high blood pressure.
+- Increased risk of cardiovascular diseases (hypertension, heart attacks)

-- Increased risk of engaging in unhealthy coping mechanisms like substance abuse.
+- Increased risk of substance use or dependency

-- Strained relationships with family and friends due to irritability and lack of emotional availability.
+- Strained relationships with family and friends due to irritability or withdrawal

 Impact on the United States Economy